How to Register to Fundraise Out-of-State

 - Register before you start fundraising.

 - Register in your home state--this is called your state of domicile.
+Also, register in any state where you have a physical presence or regular contact with alumni or members.

 - Follow the rules of each state for registration, reporting, documentation, etc.

 - Many states do accept the Unified Registration Form, but they often differ in the documentation that they require.
 So you can't just submit one registration to all of those states and forget it.
 You'll need to customize each registration with the required documents.
+Watch for advancements for Unified Registration that might in the future make things easier.

 - In most states that require registration, you also have to renew annually.
-Each state's requirements are different and deadlines for renewal vary.
+Each state's requirements are different, and deadlines for renewal vary.
 Fees for registration differ state to state.

 - If you do not register correctly in other states before you fundraise, your organization risks penalties and even felony charges.
 Some donations have had to be given back as a result of not registering or registering too late.
 Your auditors and grantors will also require that your registrations are in order.
-Since the new 990 requires organizations to report where they are registered, it is impossible to ignore out-of-state fundraising registration.
+Since the 990 requires organizations to report where they are registered, it is impossible to ignore out-of-state fundraising registration.

 - Do not argue with the IRS or the State Attorney Generals about fundraising registration.
-That is usually futile.